-On the top of the display PCB is more GND pads, which can have a pogo pin or similar device mounted on them, which can make contact with this metal shield.
+On the top of the display PCB is another GND pad, which can have a pogo pin or similar device mounted on it, which can make contact with this metal shield.

 The display electronics are then sandwiched between the display's metal housing, and the metal shield, all connected together with a common ground.